waynegramlich/Fab/docs/FabSolids.md

 ## <a name="fabsolids--fab-operation"></a>7 Class Fab_Operation:

 An base class for FabMount operations.
-Attributes:
+Constructor Attributes:
 * *Name* (str): The name of the Fab_Operation.
 * *Mount* (FabMount): The FabMount to use for performing operations.

+Other Attributes:
 * *Fence* (int): Used to order sub groups of operations.

-Extra Computed Attributes:
 * *ToolController* (Optional[FabToolController]):
   The tool controller (i.e. speeds, feeds, etc.) to use.
 (Default: None)
 * *ToolControllerIndex* (int):